Pridnestrovian Moldavian Soviet Socialist Republic: Strikers and strike breakers

 The strike failed in its immediate goal—to prevent the passage of the language legislation—but it did provide a watershed in Transnistrian history; after the strike, the left bank of the Dniester, and in particular the city of Tiraspol, were essentially controlled by a group of engineers and factory managers hostile to the government in Chișinău, a group that controls Transnistria to this day.
 In the days immediately before the language legislation was considered by the Moldovan Supreme Soviet the OSTK began issuing a series of very credible threats to the local and republican leadership.
 At the same time as it was organizing industrial strikes the central committee of the OSTK began sending resolutions to the local government of Tiraspol demanding that the city leadership recognize and support OSTK control over factories and eventually flatly informed the city government that the OSTK had decided to "take the responsibility on itself for the support of social order and discipline in production, and for the provision of normal life for the population of the city in the period of the deteriorating situation."
-In effect, the OSTK held the factories and their neighborhoods hostage to prod local government acting on their behalf in Chișinău and to warn the Supreme Soviet away from its intended course.
+In effect, the OSTK leveraged its popular support in factories and their neighborhoods as well as its institutional entrenchment to prod local government acting on their behalf in Chișinău and to warn the Supreme Soviet away from its intended course.

 The OSTK did receive some support from local politicians in the larger eastern cities (Tiraspol, Tighina, and Rîbnița).
 The city governments of all three cities appealed to the Moldovan Supreme Soviet to postpone making a decision on the language question.
 The leaders of the communist organization in these cities, however, claimed that they did this just to defuse the explosive situation.
 For example, Evgenii Berdnikov of Rȋbniţa said "We could not stop this process," at a meeting with Moldovan First Secretary, Semion Grossu.
 "We were only trying to direct it out of the hands of incompetent people that play on people's emotions."
 The concession made, he explained, could be quietly dropped at a later time.